 Despite its popularity, the trail remains rugged and natural, giving hikers a solid mountain hiking experience in the heart of the Taconics.

-An alternate route from lower down, next to Route 41 offers hikers a longer ascent with more elevation gain.
+An alternate route from lower down the mountain, next to Route 41, offers hikers a longer ascent with more elevation gain.